AN INITIATIVE

 PARTNERS

-Driving the Human is jointly led by four institutions.
-Together, they collaborate in the various stages of project development, creating and expanding a network of knowledge exchange and cooperation.
+Driving the Human was jointly led by four institutions.
+Together, they collaborated in the various stages of project development, creating and expanding a network of knowledge exchange and cooperation.

 acatech – National Academy of Science and Engineering is the voice of the technological sciences in Germany and abroad, funded by the German Federal and state governments.
 Its committees are made up of representatives from academia and technology-oriented companies.
 With its expertise in questions of the future of technology science and technology policy, acatech accompanies and supports the artistic management team and establishes connections in terms of content and methodology between the scientific and economic players on the one hand, and the artistic players on the other.
 Last but not least, Prof. Dr. Martina Schraudner’s (former acatech board member) process-related expertise as director of the Center for Responsible Research and Innovation (CeRRI) in Berlin will also be important for Driving the Human: Prof. Schraudner’s institute is responsible for significant research in methodologically important fields such as transfer strategies, technology acceptance, and transdisciplinary design methods.